Network

 Ralph Harlid, MD PhD (Sweden)

-Ralph Harlid is a Strategic Advisor in health promoting healthcare in Region Västra Götaland, Sweden.
-He has 25 years of clinical experience in anesthesia and intensive care, 30 years of leadership experience, and works together with politicians and decision makers to advocate for health-oriented health care systems and people-centered care.
+Ralph Harlid is a Strategic Advisor in health-promoting healthcare in Region Västra Götaland, Sweden.
+He has 25 years of clinical experience in anaesthesia and intensive care and 30 years of leadership experience.
+He works with politicians and decision-makers to advocate for health-oriented healthcare systems and people-centered care.
 He is the National Coordinator of the Swedish HPH Network.

 Ming-Nan Lin, MD PhD (Taiwan)